kyma-project/cli/pkg/kyma/docs/install.md

     6. Patches the Minikube IP.
     </details>
     </div>
 3. Configures Helm.
-If installed, Helm is automatically configured using certificates from tiller.
+If installed, Helm is automatically configured using certificates from Tiller.
 This step is optional.
 4. Runs Kyma installation until the `installed` status confirms the successful installation.
 > **NOTE**: You can override the standard installation settings using the `--override` or `--config` flag.